Team6090/InfiniteRecharge/README.md

 To whom it may concern, a text file of all of our joystick button and axis mappings can be found in [`JoystickMap.txt`](JoystickMap.txt)

+# Minimum Requirements
+Please be sure to have installed these absolute bare minimum requirements:

+- Java 11 or higher
+- Git

+You will not be able to fetch or build the code without these pieces of software.

 # Downloading
-Download the source code with this command:
+Download the source code with these commands:

         $ git clone --recursive https://github.com/Team6090/InfiniteRecharge

-The `--recursive` flag is important; it downloads all the submodule dependencies.
-If you did a regular git clone, then make sure you

-        $ git submodule init
-        $ git submodule update
+        $ git submodule foreach git checkout master

-to download the submodules.

 Every once and a while (or whenever you're asked), you should run